rbino/live_bin/README.md

 are generated, to make it work, the reverse proxy must perform the appropriate URL rewriting (taking `<bin_id>` from the subdomain and putting it in the path).

+### nginx configuration example
+In `priv/examples/nginx-example.conf` you can find a sample `nginx` conf to serve as reverse proxy for mfpb, with bin subdomains support.
+You should just be able to replace `mfpb.in` with your URL and, after obtaining SSL certificates, you should be good to go.

 ## License
 Copyright (c) 2019 Riccardo Binetti <rbino@gmx.com>